huilyu2/project-spring2017/part3/README.md

   Click the marker, the main information, including the name, quatitive data and category, was showed in a html popup for this marker.

+## 3. The categories of the data
-## 3. Bar chart popup: The quantitive data of different categories
+### Bar chart popup: The quantitive data of different categories
 This part aim to compare the different quantitive data of different categories on the main map.

 * Approach: